skupperproject/refdog/input/resources/listener.md

 resource.

-- `Configured` - The listener configuration has been applied to the router.
+- `Configured`: The listener configuration has been applied to the router.
-- `Matched` - There is at least one connector corresponding to this listener.
+- `Matched`: There is at least one connector corresponding to this listener.
-- `Ready` - The listener is ready to use.
+- `Ready`: The listener is ready to use.
 All other conditions are true.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes</td><tr><th>See also</th><td><a href="{{site_prefix}}/topics/resource-status.html">Resource status</a>, <a href="https://maelvls.dev/kubernetes-conditions/">Kubernetes conditions</a></td></table>